common-fate/terraform-provider-commonfate/docs/index.md

 ---
 page_title: "Provider: Common Fate"
 description: |-
-  The Common Fate provider is used to configure and manage access to resources.
+  The Common Fate provider is used to configure and manage access to your cloud and critical applications.
 ---

 # Common Fate Provider